Santosdevbjj/myArticles/artigos/ia-artigos/ia-generativa-com-sete-guardrails.md

-## Como o Bradesco Implementou IA Generativa com 7 Guardrails de Segurança
+IA Generativa com 7 Guardrails de Segurança

 Um estudo técnico sobre como a governança e o RAG corporativo redefiniram a segurança da IA Generativa no setor financeiro.